serverless/serverless/docs/guides/compose.md

 In these cases, you must run all commands from the root: `serverless service-a deploy`.

+## Shared State

+With the introduction of shared [State](./state), collaboration across teams deploying multiple services has been significantly improved.
+In earlier versions of Serverless Framework Compose, local state management was used, which had several limitations, especially when multiple people or CI/CD systems deployed services independently.

+### Key benefits of shared State:

+- **Improved collaboration:** Outputs are always in sync, ensuring that different team members working on different services can collaborate seamlessly.
+When one person deploys a service, the outputs are immediately available and consistent for everyone else.
+- **No need for output synchronization commands:** Previously, local state required manual commands like `serverless outputs` and `serverless refresh-outputs` to synchronize outputs across services.
+These commands have been deprecated because the shared State handles this automatically, keeping everything in sync in real time.

+### Deprecated local state

+The older versions of Compose relied on local state, which has now been deprecated and replaced by shared State.
+This deprecation removes the need for manual refreshes, streamlining the deployment and orchestration process across multiple services.

+For more information about shared State, please refer to [the State documentation](./state).

 ## Configuration

 All Variable Resolvers are supported in `serverless-compose.yml`.
 For example, you can use SSM Parameters, Secrets Manager, or custom variables.